 Cassette Toilet Black Water Tank: 5 gallons

-Solar Power System: 330 watt roof top system comprised of two (2) 120 watt Solar Cynergy polycrystalline solar panels (Imp 6.75 amps per panel), and one (1) Zamp 90 watt monocrystalline long solar panel (Imp 5 amps), controlled by a Zamp ZS-30A PWM charge controller.
-Portable panels consist of one (1) Zamp 160 watt monocrystalline portable solar panel (Imp 9.4 amps) and one (1) Renogy 100 watt monocrystalline solar panel (Imp 5.8 amps).
+Solar Power System: 340 watt roof top system comprised of two (2) 170 watt Zamp monocrystalline solar panels (Imp 9.25 amps per panel) controlled by a Zamp ZS-30A PWM charge controller.
+The portable system consists of one (1) Renogy 100 watt monocrystalline portable solar panel (Imp 5.8 amps), which ties in directly with the main charge controller.

 Radio: Pioneer MVH-X36BT AM/FM/MP3 (Bluetooth)